findmypast-oss/mssql_ecto/README.md

 - MSSQL_PWD should be set to the password for the above account

 The tests will create a database named `mssql_ecto_integration_test`

+The script `/bash_scripts/setup_test_db.sh` starts a docker image that holds the test database.

 ### Code of Conduct